Cry Wolf (Thunderbirds)

 "Cry Wolf" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films for ITC Entertainment.
 Written by Dennis Spooner and directed by David Elliott, it was first broadcast on 27 January 1966 on ATV Midlands as the 18th episode of Series One.
 In the official running order, it is the 21st episode.
 The episode had its first UK‑wide network broadcast on 31 January 1992 on BBC2.

 Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation which uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's main vehicles: the Thunderbird machines.
-International Rescue's work is repeatedly disrupted by master criminal The Hood.
+International Rescue's work is repeatedly disrupted by master criminal the Hood.
 In "Cry Wolf", two young Australian brothers who hero-worship the Tracy brothers get carried away during a game of "International Rescue" and transmit a false distress call.
 Thunderbird 1 is dispatched to their location in the Outback and pilot Scott Tracy discovers that no one needs rescuing.
-The misunderstanding is amicably resolved, but when The Hood traps the brothers in a collapsing mine and steals satellite reconnaissance from their father – a tracking station controller – the boys call International Rescue to report a real emergency, only to find that the Tracys do not believe them.
+The misunderstanding is amicably resolved, but when the Hood traps the brothers in a collapsing mine and steals satellite reconnaissance from their father – a tracking station controller – the boys call International Rescue to report a real emergency, only to find that the Tracys do not believe them.

 Plot

 Thunderbird 5 receives a call from Bob Williams, a young Australian boy who claims to have fallen from a cliff.
 Thunderbird 1 is launched, but on reaching Bob's location in the Northern Territory, pilot Scott Tracy witnesses the boy being "rescued" by his brother Tony.
-Realising that the call was part of a children's game, Scott takes the boys home and demands an explanation from their father, a weather station operator.
-Mr Williams explains that his sons idolise International Rescue and enjoy role-playing as the Tracy brothers.
+Realising that the call was part of a children's game, Scott demands an explanation from the boy's father, a weather station operator.
+Mr Williams explains that his sons idolise International Rescue and enjoy role-playing as them.
 Their mother is deceased, and Williams is too busy to keep a close eye on them, so he made them walkie-talkies to keep them entertained.
-Taking pity on the boys, Scott flies them to Tracy Island to show them the trouble false alarms cause.
-Tony and Bob tour the base before returning home aboard Thunderbird 2.
+Taking pity on the boys, Scott flies them to Tracy Island to for a guided tour of the base before they return home aboard Thunderbird 2.

-The Hood comes across a newspaper article on the story.
-Believing the weather station to be a cover for a government project, he sets off to track down the Williamses and steal classified information.
+The story is picked up on by the Hood who realises the weather station to be a cover for a government project and he sets off to track down the Williamses and steal classified information.
 His suspicions are well founded: the station is actually Dunsley Tracker, a spy satellite ground station where Mr Williams processes photographs of enemy military installations for Colonel Jameson of Satellite HQ.